Last updated: 6 January 2026

 Summary

-Same-sex sexual activity is prohibited under the Criminal Codes of the Emirates of Abu Dhabi, which criminalises ‘unnatural sex with another person’, and Dubai, which criminalises acts of ‘sodomy’.
-The Federal Penal Code criminalises ‘voluntary debasement’, but it is not clear what acts this covers.
+Same-sex sexual activity is prohibited under federal law, which criminalises sex between women and ‘sodomy’ between men, as well as under the Criminal Codes of the Emirates of Abu Dhabi, which criminalises ‘unnatural sex with another person’, and Dubai, which criminalises acts of ‘sodomy’.
 These provisions carry a maximum penalty of fourteen years’ imprisonment.
 Both men and women are criminalised under the law.
 Same-sex sexual activity may also be penalised under Sharia law, under which the death penalty is possible, though there is no evidence that this has been used against LGBT people.

-In addition to potentially being captured by laws that criminalise same-sex activity, trans people may also face prosecution under the Federal Penal Code 1987, which criminalises a ‘male disguising as a female’ with a maximum penalty of one year imprisonment and a fine.
+In addition to potentially being captured by laws that criminalise same-sex activity, trans people may also face prosecution under the Federal Law, which criminalises a ‘male disguising as a female’ with a maximum penalty of one year imprisonment and a fine.

 The provisions have their origins in Islamic law, with the Constitution designating Islam as the state religion, and Sharia as the principal source of law.